 1. Shoulder press

-To perform the shoulder press, stand with your feet hip-width on the resistance band.
+To perform the shoulder press, stand on the resistance band with your feet hip-width apart.
 Make sure that you are standing upright and that your knees are not locked.
-Next, grasp the handles or ends of the resistance band and bend your arms.
-Your elbows point outwards and you keep your hands at shoulder height with your palms forward.
-You are so in the starting position.
-Stretch your arms above your head while holding the resistance band and then lower them gently until you are back in the starting position.
-Repeat this until you find the correct number rep have reached.
+Then take a good hold of the handles or ends of the resistance band and bend your arms.
+Your elbows are pointing out and your hands are at shoulder height, palms facing out.
+You will be in the starting position in no time.
+Extend your arms above your head while holding the resistance band and then gently lower them until you are back in the starting position.
+Repeat this until you get the correct number rep have reached.

 2. Pull separately